dotlang/language/README.md

 A function which returns `T` is treated like a variable of type `T`.
 This can be used to have lazy evaluation.
 So if you send the function/lambda to another function, to the outside world, it is int variable. inside they carry a lambda.
 Cloning, passing, assigning to other vars does not change or evaluate the variable.
 But as soon as you have something like: `x=lazy_var+1` then function is being called.
 - As soon as you declare a variable it will have some value.
 Even if it is a struct, it will have all fields set to default value.
+- You can define local variables using `var` or `val` keyword.
+First one makes it mutable and `val` makes it immutable.
+`val x: int = 19; x= 11; //error`
+`var x: int = 11; x = 12; //ok`
+- Struct members are not marked with any of these.
+Because their mutability depends on mutability of their contains data structure.
+If the struct is instantiated using `var` keyword they will be mutable too.

 ##Templates
 - You can define a struct/function using `!(T,U,V,...)` notation which means it is a template.